Mike-bel/awesome-android/category/ui/image.md

 <img src="https://github.com/pengjianbo/GalleryFinal/raw/master/images/gallery_final_effect.png" height="300"/>

-# Image Editor
+# ■ Image Editor

 ## [android-gpuimage](https://github.com/CyberAgent/android-gpuimage)

 By CyberAgent, inc.

-Idea from: iOS GPUImage framework.
+Goal is to have something as similar to GPUImage as possible.
+Vertex and fragment shaders are exactly the same.
+That way it makes it easier to port filters from GPUImage iOS to Android.

 ## [PhotoEditDemo](https://github.com/jarlen/PhotoEditDemo)